Helly groups: Introduction

 Biautomaticity of classical \cftf small cancellation groups was proved in \cite{GerShort1990}.
 Our results (Theorem~\ref{t:classes}(\ref{t:classes(3)}) and Theorem~\ref{t:properties1}(\ref{t:properties1(1)})) imply biautomaticity in the more general graphical small cancellation case.

 Biautomaticity of all FC-type Artin groups is a new result of the current paper together with \cite{HuangO}.
-Such are also the solution to the Conjugacy Problem and the quadratic bound on the Dehn function.
+Also new are the solution to the Conjugacy Problem and the quadratic bound on the Dehn function.
 Altobelli \cite{Alto1998} showed that FC-type Artin groups are asynchronously automatic, and hence have solvable Word Problem.
 Biautomaticity for few classes of Artin groups was shown before in \cite{Pride1986,GerShort1990,Charney1992,Peifer1996,BradyMcCammond2000,HuaOsa1} (see \cite[Subsection 1.3]{HuangO} for a more detailed account).

 Although the classical \cftf small cancellation groups have been thoroughly investigated and quite well understood (see e.g.\ \cite{LySch,GerShort1990}), there was no nonpositive curvature structure similar to \catz known for them.
-Note that Wise \cite{Wisecub} equipped groups satisfying stronger $\mathrm{B}(4)\mathrm{-T}(4)$ small cancellation condition with a structure of a \catz cubical group, but the question of a similar cubulation of \cftf groups is open \cite[Problem 1.4]{Wisecub}.
+Note that Wise \cite{Wisecub} equipped groups satisfying the stronger $\mathrm{B}(4)\mathrm{-T}(4)$ small cancellation condition with a structure of a \catz cubical group, but the question of a similar cubulation of \cftf groups is open \cite[Problem 1.4]{Wisecub}.
 Our results -- Theorem~\ref{t:properties1} and Theorem~\ref{t:classes}(\ref{t:classes(3)}) -- equip such groups with a structure of a group acting geometrically on an injective metric space.
-This allows to conclude that the Farrell-Jones conjecture and the coarse Baum-Connes conjecture hold for them.
+This allows us to conclude that the Farrell-Jones conjecture and the coarse Baum-Connes conjecture hold for them.
 These results are new, and moreover, we prove them in the much more general setting of graphical small cancellation.
 Note that -- although quite similar in definition and basic tools -- the graphical small cancellation theories provide examples of groups not achievable in the classical setting (see e.g.\ \cite{Osajda-scliga,Osajda-rfneg,OsajdaPrytula} for details and references).